AncestorComposition/public/README.md

 8. You may export the results to a CSV file.

 ### FAQ
-1. How does this notebook preserve my privacy?
+1. How does the notebook preserve my privacy?
       * The CSV files that you upload are stored in a temporary private Google Colab workspace and are not available to others.
       * The data is anonymized (all names removed) before a solver API is called to estimate your ancestral composition.
       * This Colab notebook with your ancestral composition will be private to you unless you share it with others.